BluCloudEngineer/UWA-Git-Good-Presentation-2022/.github/ISSUE_TEMPLATE/bug_report.md

 # Bug Report

+## Bug Report Checklist

+Before submitting a new bug, please view the currently reported bugs [here](https://github.com/BluCloudEngineer/UWA-Git-Good-Presentation/issues).
+If your bug has not been reported, please complete this report:

+*   [ ] I have checked the GitHub issues tracker any my bug has **NOT** been previously reported.
+*   [ ] This report is for a single bug only, I will create a new report for a new bug to report.

 ## Describe the Bug

 <!-- Please provide an overview of the bug you encountered. if you are reporting more than one, please submit separate bug reports -->